 To address the pain and nerve dysfunction associated with neuropathy, Dr. D’Souza often recommends combined electrochemical therapy (CET).
 This highly effective treatment uses anesthetic nerve blocks and gentle electrical signals applied to the affected region to significantly reduce symptoms in 87% of patients who undergo the therapy.

-Schedule your visit with Dr. D’Souza today.
+Schedule your visit with Dr. D’Souza today to receive the quality diabetes care you need.
 Call the office or book your appointment online.